 Chair, Sarah Friswell

 Sarah Friswell became the Chair of the Heritage Committee in January 2012.
 In her working life she is the Public Relations Manager at St Edmundsbury Cathedral in Suffolk, where she is responsible for all communications, including liaising with the media, volunteer management and the Ministry of Welcome to visitors.
 This is a role she took up in 2009 having been the Visitor Officer at the Cathedral for the previous 8 years.
-She is part of the senior management team and the Cathedral's strategic planning group.
+She is part of the senior management team.
 She is passionate about the need for churches to offer an excellent welcome to all.

-Sarah has over 20 years experience in the tourism industry, including working in overseas marketing for the former East of England Tourist Board, working at the local Tourist Information Centre and being a Blue Badge guide for Bury St Edmunds, where she has lived for 16 years.
+Sarah has over 20 years experience in the tourism industry, including working in overseas marketing for the former East of England Tourist Board, working at the local Tourist Information Centre and being a Blue Badge guide for Bury St Edmunds, where she lived for 19 years before recently moving to Downham Market.
 She has been the Chair of Visit Suffolk Attractions since 2008, convenes the Eastern Cathedrals marketing group, and served on the Council of Cathedrals' Plus from 2002-2008.